• Skip to main content

 Our solution to this problem is to code up the pattern according to the points above and also make them adjustable parameters.

-We can then run an optimization to see which settings work best in the context of a double top pattern.
+We can then run an optimization to see which settings work best in the context of a double top and therefore how best to trade this reversal pattern.

 Importantly, the settings should be set so as to not lose the essence of what a double top represents.

-We therefore decided that a double top pattern occurs when all the following conditions are true:
+We therefore decided that a double top occurs when all the following conditions are true:

 • The first peak A must be the highest High price in [126,252] trading days